 Email is an important part of business communication and is still widely used for sharing important information with our peers.
 But the continuous checking for new mails in our inbox is a work distraction we do out of habit.
 Email was never intended to be a dialogue or something that requires constant attention.
 It, however, has become a productivity killer, with 7 out of 10 employees saying that emails have a detrimental effect on their work quality.

-Prioritizing deep work can mean working alone for extended periods of time.
-However, working with others can unleash the power of “productive collaboration”.
-Luckily, committing to a deep work time doesn’t mean we’ll be unable to reap the benefits of collaboration.
+Luckily, committing yourself, or your team to a deep work doesn’t mean we’ll be unable to reap the benefits of collaboration.
 On the contrary, they feed into one another beautifully: time spent learning from others can be explored in more depth once we’re alone in deep work mode.

 Find out more about how Flowtrace can improve deep work time, team engagement and cross functional collaboration.